davidglassborow/fsharp-wasm/readme.md

 - The Primes problem code is in the [Shared problem / prime.fs file](SharedProblem/Prime.fs)
 - All the various projects run on .net7
+- Fable is running on `4.0.0-theta-007` to make it work ok with the .net7 SDK, and it needed to mess around with the webpack config file due to changes in how webpack specifies ports to use.